phatt-23/thesis-template/readme.md

 # Czech Declension

-To generate czech declension as a Typst dictionary:
+To generate czech inflections as a Typst dictionary:
 ```bash
 php czech-declension/main.php
 ```